 The overhead MIG welding technique requires the most skill, so you may want to try it after learning how to MIG weld with the less complicated techniques.

-When you first start learning how to MIG weld, you may find it challenging.
+When you first start learning how use a MIG welder, you may find it challenging.
 Learn from your setbacks, and you may be performing neat and intricate welds quicker than you imagine.